You can bulk import contracts and payment schedules from Microsoft Excel.

 Mandatory fields and structure must be in place.
 See the description above.

-Contracts -
+Go to Contracts -

 Import.
 The import wizard opens.